Germany, France examine radical push for euro zone integration

 "To some extent you have to see these ideas as part of the bargaining chips that are being put on the table."

+The risk for Merkel and Sarkozy is that if they do ultimately decide to push for a sideline agreement involving only 8-10 euro zone states, it would send a clear signal to the markets that the euro zone is split and that some countries are not seen as full members of the currency union.

+That could either mean that some countries in the euro zone are left with fewer voting rights, even if they still use the euro, or it could mean that some countries decide, ultimately, that they would be better off without the euro -- a camp that officials say Greece, the crucible of the debt crisis, could fall into.

-(Reporting by Luke Baker, Julien Toyer in Brussels, Carmel Crimmins in Dublin, Matthias Sobolewski, Andreas Rinke, Erik Kirschbaum and Gernot Heller in Berlin, Writing by Luke Baker, editing by Mike Peacock)
+(Reporting by Luke Baker, Julien Toyer in Brussels, Carmel Crimmins in Dublin and Andreas Rinke and Gernot Heller in Berlin; Writing by Luke Baker, editing by Mike Peacock)